 Not in SF.
 Plenty of people go solo to coffee shops, parks, bars, and events — especially if they live nearby or work remotely.
 Going alone often makes you more approachable and gives you the freedom to move and talk to new people.

 Stick to context-based openers, maintain a comfortable distance, watch her body language, and back off immediately if she seems uninterested.
-Respect for her space and time is the main difference between 'confident' and 'creepy.'
+Respect for her space and time is the main difference between confident and creepy.

 You can, but don't depend on them.
 Building the ability to meet women in San Francisco in real life will make your dating life, social life, and confidence much stronger than any app tweak — and the connections you make offline tend to feel more real.